Wedrix/watchtower/README.md

 }
 ```

-Use the last returned row's `_cursor` as `after` for the next page, or the first returned row's `_cursor` as `before` for the previous page. `_cursor` is a nullable virtual field reserved by Watchtower for cursor metadata, so it must be declared on manually maintained entity types:
+Use the last returned row's `_cursor` as `after` for the next page, or the first returned row's `_cursor` as `before` for the previous page.
+If you maintain SDL manually, declare `_cursor: Cursor` on entity types where clients can request cursors:

 ```graphql
 type Book {